-Light painting is an imaging technique that uses a moving light source to add light to an under-illuminated subject while taking a long-exposure photograph.
-A scene or object can be brought to life by painting with a beam of light!
+Light painting is a photography technique that uses a moving light source (e.g., a flashlight) to add light to a subject while taking a long-exposure photograph.
+A scene or object can be brought to life by painting with a beam of light.

-Camera – Any digital camera capable of manual settings (Bulb).
+Camera – Any digital camera capable of manual settings (including Bulb mode).

-Tripod – One of the most important tools to produce light paintings is a sturdy tripod.
-In most cases your shutter is going to be open for several minutes and it is very important that your camera does not move during the exposure.
+Tripod – One of the most important tools to produce light paintings.
+In most cases, your shutter is going to be open for several minutes, and it is very important that your camera does not move during the exposure.

 Shutter release – Either use a cable release or a remote shutter release to begin your exposure.
-If you don’t have either of these, use your camera’s timer function to initiate the shot.
-To light paint, it is very important that you never touch your camera or tripod to prevent vibrations during the exposure.
+If you don’t have either of these, use your camera’s self-timer function to initiate the shot.
+It is very important that you never touch your camera or tripod during the exposure.

-Stop watch – A stop watch or some other way of timing your exposures is helpful, since most of these exposures are going to require your camera set to Bulb.
+Stopwatch – A stopwatch or some other way of timing your exposures is helpful, since most light-painting exposures will use Bulb mode.

-Light source – Many different types of lights can be used to do light painting.
-These light sources are your brushes and may include: flashlights, torch lights, lasers, glow sticks, flash or strobes, cell phones, or even candles.
-Just about anything that can produce light can be used as a brush to do light painting.
-Different light sources will produce different colors of light.
-For example, a LED light source will produce a cooler (blue) colored light, while a halogen source will produce a much warmer (orange) colored light.
+Light source – Many different types of lights can be used for light painting.
+These light sources are your “brushes” and may include flashlights, torch lights, lasers, glow sticks, flashes, cell phones, and even candles.
+Just about anything that can produce light can be used for light painting.
+Note that different light sources will produce different colors of light.
+For example, an LED light source will produce a cooler (blue) colored light, while a halogen source will produce a much warmer (orange) colored light.

-Color gels – Color gels can be used over your lights to alter the tint of your light and add color to your painting.
+Color gels – Color gels can be used to alter the tint of your light and add color to your painting.

-Image quality – Set your image quality to RAW, which allows you to capture as much information about your image as possible.
-(This is not a necessity if you are uncomfortable with shooting RAW, but is a recommendation.)
+Image quality – Set your image quality to RAW, which allows you to capture as much information as possible.
+(This is not a necessity, but it is an important recommendation.)

-White Balance – If you are wanting to balance your lighting to the light source, choose either the Incandescent or Tungsten setting.
+White balance – If you want to balance out your artificial light source, choose either the Incandescent or Tungsten white balance setting.
 However, sometimes experimenting with other white balance settings can produce some interesting light effects.
-Daylight white balance is a good starting point if you want to use the color tones of your light sources.
+Daylight white balance is a good starting point if you want to maintain the original colors of your artificial light sources.
 Auto White Balance is not recommended.

 F-stop or aperture – Stop down to f/8 or f/10, which allows you to get more depth of field and enables you to use a longer shutter speed.

-Shutter speed – Set shutter speed to Bulb, so your actual shutter speed will be determined by the amount of ambient light in the scene.
+Shutter speed – Set your shutter speed to Bulb mode (your final shutter speed will be determined by the amount of ambient light in the scene).

-LCD brightness – Lower the brightness of your LCD preview, because the normal setting is too bright at night and will make your image look bright when it is really under-exposed.
+LCD brightness – Lower the brightness of your LCD preview, because the normal setting is too bright at night and will make your image look bright when it’s actually underexposed.

-Histogram – Use your histogram to help check your exposure.
-If the histogram charts heavily over to the left, your image is going to be mostly dark.
+Histogram – Use your histogram to check your exposure.
+If the histogram skews heavily to the left, your image is going to be too dark.

-Blinkies – Turn on your blinkies (highlight warning) to help you determine if your highlights are exposed properly.
-It is perfectly acceptable for your brightest highlights to have the blinkies if the rest of your image is properly exposed.
+Blinkies – Turn on your blinkies (a highlight warning) to help you determine if your highlights are exposed properly.
+It is perfectly acceptable for your brightest highlights to be slightly clipped if the rest of your image is properly exposed.

-Image Stabilization – Set to Off.
+Image stabilization – Set this to Off.
 With your camera on a tripod, having image stabilization turned on can actually fool your camera or lens and cause blurring in your image.

-Long exposure noise reduction – Recommended setting is Off.
-This setting can be set to On, but will cause your exposures to double while the camera takes a second black exposure to help remove noise.
-If your camera is set to a low ISO, the noise level will be low enough in most cases to make this setting unnecessary.
-Still, it is a good idea to check your noise level before you start, and some older cameras may require this setting to be On to get usable noise levels.
+Long exposure noise reduction – The recommended setting is Off.
+This can be set to On, but it will cause your exposure time to double (because the camera takes a second black exposure to help remove noise).
+If your camera is set to a reasonable ISO, the noise level will be low enough in most cases that in-camera noise reduction is unnecessary.
+Still, it is a good idea to check your noise levels in advance, and some older cameras may require this setting to be On to get acceptable noise levels.

 Begin with ambient light